Behnam-sn/Castle-Docusaurus/docs/ddd/ddd.md

 Domain-driven design (DDD) is a major software design methodology.
 DDD is focusing on tackling complexity and providing a path to clarity.

-DDD provide tools and techniques for modeling and effectively implementing software;
+DDD provide tools and techniques for modeling and effectively implementing software.
 It also illuminates an often-overlooked aspect of software engineering: the context.

-Equipped with the knowledge of the system’s business problem,
-You will be much more effective at choosing the appropriate solution.
-A solution that is not under or over engineered, but addresses business needs and goals.

 DDD was originally invented by Eric Evans in 2003,
 With the publication of Domain-Driven Design: Tackling Complexity in the Heart of Software.